 “Her reading revealed plenty of dramatic flair and, unlike other concert narrations, blended in seamlessly with the music.”

 Inspired by her father Leonard Bernstein’s lifelong impulse to share and teach, Jamie has devised multiple ways of communicating her own excitement about orchestral music.
-Beginning 15 years ago with “The Bernstein Beat,” a family concert about her father’s music modeled after his own groundbreaking Young People’s Concerts, Jamie has gone on to design, write and narrate concerts for worldwide audiences of all ages about the music of Mozart, Copland, Stravinsky, and many others.
+Beginning 15 years ago with “The Bernstein Beat,” a family concert about her father’s music modeled after his own groundbreaking Young People’s Concerts with the New York Philharmonic, Jamie has gone on to design, write and narrate concerts for worldwide audiences of all ages about the music of Mozart, Copland, Stravinsky, and many others.

-Jamie travels the world as a concert narrator, appearing everywhere from Beijing to London to Vancouver.
+Until the pandemic restricted her travels, Jamie crisscrossed the world as a concert narrator, appearing everywhere from Beijing to London to Vancouver.
 A frequent speaker on musical topics, Jamie has presented talks around the world, from conferences in Japan to seminars at Harvard University.
 In Spanish-speaking locations such as Madrid, Sevilla, and Caracas, Jamie narrates en español – thanks to her Chilean-born mother, Felicia Montealegre, who raised her children to be bilingual.

 In her role as a broadcaster, Jamie has produced and hosted shows for radio stations in the United States and Great Britain.
 She has presented the New York Philharmonic’s live national radio broadcasts, as well as live broadcasts from Tanglewood.

-Jamie has also directed her father’s chamber opera, Trouble in Tahiti, in various locations around the country, including the Moab Music Festival and Festival del Sole in Napa, CA – as well as this past summer at Tanglewood.
+Jamie has also directed her father’s chamber opera, Trouble in Tahiti, in various locations around the country, including the Moab Music Festival, Festival del Sole in Napa, CA, and Tanglewood.

-Jamie’s memoir, Famous Father Girl, was published by HarperCollins this past June, as the Leonard Bernstein at 100 celebrations were at their peak all around the world.
-Jamie and her siblings, Alexander and Nina, are doing their best to keep up with the over 3,000 events worldwide.
+Jamie’s memoir, Famous Father Girl, was published by HarperCollins in June of 2018, as the Leonard Bernstein centennial celebrations were at their peak all around the world.
+The paperback was released in June of 2019.

-Jamie also writes articles and poetry, which have appeared in such publications as Symphony, DoubleTake, the Nation, Gourmet, Opera News, Musical America, and Playboy.
+Jamie also writes articles and poetry, which have appeared in such publications as Symphony, DoubleTake, the Nation, Opera News, and Musical America.
 She also edits “Prelude, Fugue & Riffs,” a newsletter about issues and events pertaining to her father’s legacy.